internet-of-plants/iop/nodemcu/README.md

 PlatformIO (nodemcu + arduino framework)

-Needs OpenSSL in PATH, clang-tidy and clang-format (install LLVM to get them) also should be in PATH if you want to be nice with our codebase :).
+Needs OpenSSL in PATH, clang-format (install LLVM to get it) also should be in PATH if you want to be nice with our codebase :).

 - https://wiki.openssl.org/index.php/Binaries
 - https://releases.llvm.org/download.html